50 Interesting & Fun Facts About Arizona State You Should Know

 12. Phoenix is the hottest US city

-13. Mules deliver mail
+13. Mules deliver mail in a part of Arizona

-15. You can't cut down the cacti
+15. You can't cut down the cacti in Arizona

 3. Funny Facts About Arizona

-1. It has an official state neckwear
+1. Arizona has an official state neckwear

-2. You might see Gila monsters
+2. You might see Gila monsters in Arizona

 3. Arizona has a London Bridge in Lake Havasu City